 There is increasing consensus among breeders not to allow potential customers to come to their homes.
 They will typically meet you at a public place to exchange pup and money.
 The concern is for their safety, their family’s safety, and the safety of their pups.
-Breeders have been killed, their pups stolen, and life threaten viruses like parvo brought into their homes.
+Breeders have been killed, their pups stolen, Dogs poisened, and life threaten viruses like parvo brought into their homes.

-I get these breeder’s concern, but I actually think there is an answer.
-I have a rigid vetting process before giving my specific address.
+These concerns are real.
+Therefore, I have a rigid vetting process before giving my specific address.
 This is what my application does.
 I ask for all contact information, including your vet’s number.
 I run a background check and check you out on Facebook.
 I think that pretty much takes care of the safety issue and trust that serious and potential customers will understand.